MarcoGaloppo/Quant-RMT-FatTails/README.md

 # Eigenvalues in the wild — a random-matrix laboratory

-Let us start frome the basic.
+Let us start frome the basics.
 If I have not misunderstood a lot: essentially every portfolio decision eventually runs through a covariance matrix.
 However, every covariance matrix gets estimated from too little data. **Numquam gaudium** as those wise latins would say.
 Indeed, with `N`assets and `T` observations the natural parameter is